My Baby Stopped Babbling… Is that Normal?

 Look at a Milestone Checklist.

 When in doubt, head to the checklist.
 If you are concerned that your baby is behind, a milestone checklist can help put your mind at ease and give you ideas of how to play with your baby.
-I’ve got a free one for you (as an email subscriber you get a 0-24 month speech-language milestone checklist as your welcome freebie).
+I’ve got a free one for you (as an email subscriber you get a 0-24 month speech-language milestone checklist as your Welcome Freebie).
 If baby hasn’t checked off all of the boxes for their age range, spend a week or two trying to elicit those skills.
 Baby may be able to do it with some time and support.
 If baby is on track overall, again there is likely nothing to worry about!

 Know What the Chances Are.